aloneguid/awesome-dotnet/README.md

 # Awesome .NET

-Community-curated, PR free, self-amaging list of awesome .NET goodness.
+Community-curated, PR free, self-managing list of awesome .NET goodness.

 ## How to Contribute